Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Conclusion

 \section{Conclusion}

-This paper has proposed a novel approach to solve finite-horizon constrained robust optimal control problems for nonlinear systems with parametric uncertainties and additive disturbances.
-By jointly optimizing a nominal trajectory and an affine error feedback policy, our method compensates for uncertainties and ensures robust constraint satisfaction.
-Unlike similar formulations, our approach provides a convex over-bound for the linearization errors, the parametric uncertainties, and additive disturbances computed online.
+This paper has proposed a novel approach to solve finite-horizon constrained robust optimal control problems for nonlinear systems with affine parametric uncertainties and additive disturbances.
+Our method simultaneously optimizes a nominal \emph{nonlinear} trajectory, an affine error feedback policy, and \emph{convex} uncertainty bounds and guarantees robust constraint satisfaction.
+The convex bounds enable deriving convex robust performance guarantees.
 We demonstrated the effectiveness of our method in the simulation example of a post-capture stabilization of a satellite with state and input constraints and performance guarantees.
 Our results illustrate the performance and low conservatism of our approach.
 For future research, we intend to work towards a corresponding recursive feasibility and stability analysis for a receding horizon implementation, in line with typical \ac{RMPC} practices.
-The flexibility of the tubes presents a particular challenge, as standard methods cannot be readily applied.
+The flexibility of the tubes presents a particular challenge, as standard methods cannot be readily applied. {For practical usability, we intend to develop a tailored routine to solve efficiently the \ac{NLP}, as current available methods for \ac{MPC} cannot be applied.}